 Welding new process, new technology.

-Welding controller, welding clamp, water, electrical and other auxiliary parts (underwater welding).
+The welding system mainly comprises a welding controller, welding clamp, water, electricity, and other auxiliary parts (for underwater welding).

 2 Application of computer software.

-In the existing welding expert system, process selection and process development are the most important application fields, and the real-time control of welding process is an important development direction.
+The welding expert system mainly focuses on process development, defect prediction and diagnosis, computer-aided design, and so on.
+In current welding expert systems, process selection and development are the most important application areas, and real-time control of the welding process is an important direction for development.

-Used for real-time monitoring of product data analysis and welding quality.
+This is used for real-time monitoring of product data analysis and welding quality.